pawelc/docs/toread_nn.md

-2018 - Analysis on Gradient Propagation in Batch Normalized Residual Networks 2018 - Regularisation of neural networks by enforcing Lipschitz continuity 2018 - A guide to convolution arithmetic for deep learning 2019 - Hands-On Computer Vision with TensorFlow 2
+2018 - Analysis on Gradient Propagation in Batch Normalized Residual Networks 2018 - Regularisation of neural networks by enforcing Lipschitz continuity 2018 - A guide to convolution arithmetic for deep learning 2018 - Activation functions: Comparison of trends in practice and research for deep learning 2019 - Hands-On Computer Vision with TensorFlow 2
     https://github.com/PacktPublishing/Hands-On-Computer-Vision-with-TensorFlow-2
+2020 - Review and Comparison of Commonly Used Activation Functions for Deep Neural Networks

 Learning internal representations by error propagation Approximations by superpositions of sigmoidal functions